JohannesMedagbe/LinuxPractice/README.md

 ## LinuxPractice

-*This repository is related to Bash*
+*This repository has been built to solve problems using Bash for Computer science course, Pwani University*

 **Creation of Exercise directory**
 ```